 Top 5 health benefits of peppers

-Available in red, yellow, orange or green, bells peppers are not just a versatile ingredient.
-Nutritionist Kerry Torrens reveals their nutritional and health benefits..
+Available in red, yellow, orange or green, bell peppers are a versatile ingredient.
+Nutritionist Kerry Torrens reveals their nutritional benefits.

 What are peppers?